gilesknap/maaspower/main/_sources/tutorials/getting-started.rst.txt

 SmartThings are IoT devices
 which are controlled using a SmartThing api token and SmartThing device ID.
-Once you have set up a SmartThing and operated through the associated App you will be able to discover your device ID via the App.
-You can get your api token by login in here: https://account.smartthings.com/login.
+Once you have set up a SmartThing and tested it via the associated App you will be able to discover your device ID via the App.
+You can get your api token by logging in here: https://account.smartthings.com/login.

 Click the arrow to expand the example.